Life at Deloitte

 Russell was born in Singapore and raised in Virginia.
 And Australia, Philippines, China, Taiwan, Chile, and Pennsylvania.
 His father was a foreign-service officer and so the family traveled the world.
 Russell attended the University of Richmond where he studied political science and international development.
 He also took a part-time position teaching English as a second language to refugees and immigrants.
 Without a doubt the community connections he was exposed to early in life shaped Russell as a professional.
 First, by leading him to Deloitte; then by leading him to a career he loves.

-When Russell first joined Deloitte Consulting LLP, he landed in the Federal Practice as an analyst.
+When Russell first joined Deloitte Consulting LLP, he landed as an analyst.
 “I was offered the position and figured they would immediately leverage my international experiences in my background,” he says.
 Instead, Russell found himself in foreign territory of a different kind—working on a massive data management project.
 While he learned a lot and developed a strong interest in analytics, he says, it “wasn't what made my heart beat.”

 Redesigning his career